Sports in Pittsburgh: Basketball

+The Duquesne University Dukes and the University of Pittsburgh Panthers have played college basketball in the city since 1914 and 1905 respectively.
+Pitt and Duquesne have played the annual City Game since 1932.
+Duquesne was the city's first team to appear in a Final Four (1940), obtain a number one AP Poll ranking (1954), and to win a post-season national title, the 1955 National Invitation Tournament on its second straight trip to the NIT title game.
+Duquesne is the only college program to produce back-to-back NBA No. 1 overall draft picks with 1955's Dick Ricketts and 1956's Sihugo Green.
+Duquesne's Chuck Cooper was the first African American drafted by an NBA team.

+The Panthers won two pre-tournament era Helms Athletic Foundation National Championships in 1928 and 1930, competed in a "national title game" against LSU in 1935, and made a Final Four appearance in 1941.
+Pitt has won 13 conference titles, qualified for the NCAA tournament 26 times including a post season tournament every season between 1999-2000 and 2015-2016 during which time it regularly sold out the Petersen Events Center.
+The program has produced 27 NBA draft picks and 15 All Americans while ranking No. 1 in the nation as recently as 2009.
+The Petersen Events Center is home to the "Oakland Zoo", a student section which is nationally recognized for its passionate members and perseverance through consecutive unsuccessful seasons from 2016 to 2022.

+The suburban Robert Morris University's Colonials have competed in NCAA Division I basketball since the 1970s, qualifying for the NCAA tournament in each of the last four decades (8).
+In the 2013 National Invitation Tournament the Colonials notched an upset win over the defending national champions Kentucky Wildcats.

-Pitt women's basketball has also made recent appearances in the NCAA tournament.
+Pitt women's basketball has also made appearances in the NCAA tournament, last appearing in 2015.
 A rivalry game between Pitt and Duquesne, termed the City Game, is played annually between the two schools' men's and women's basketball teams, as well as their baseball teams.

 Other collegiate sports

-Along with college football and men's and women's basketball, the area universities compete in many additional sports.
+Along with college football and men's and women's basketball, area universities compete in many additional sports.
 The University of Pittsburgh also fields NCAA Division I teams in baseball (its oldest sport. first played in 1869), cross country, gymnastics, track and field, soccer, softball, swimming and diving, tennis, volleyball, and wrestling.
 The Duquesne Dukes, in addition to many of the sports above, also participates in Division I lacrosse, golf, and rowing.
 Robert Morris University fields Division I teams in men's and women's hockey, among other sports.

-Major Events
+Major events

 Annual events

 Pittsburgh also hosts several annual major sporting events, including the: